danielsaidi/website_danielsaidi/collections/_posts/2012/2012-07-04-json-in-ios.md

 redirect_from:  /blog/mobile/2012/07/04/json-in-ios
 ---

-I am currently creating an iOS app that will share data using JSON.
-Working with JSON is trivial in iOS 5, since there is now a great, native JSON serializer and deserializer.
-It works well, but I find it tedious to write all the required code for creating and parsing JSON data over and over again.
+I'm currently creating an iOS app that will share data using JSON.
+Working with JSON is trivial in iOS 5, since there's now a great, native JSON serializer and deserializer.

-To make my code cleaner, and get loose coupling to the native classes, I decided to define a JSON serializer/deserializer protocol, then create an implementation that uses the native iOS 5 JSON serializer under the hood.
+Using these classes works well, but I find it tedious to write the code for creating and parsing JSON data over and over again.
+To make my code cleaner and get loose coupling to the native classes, I decided to define a JSON serializer/deserializer protocol and implement it using the native classes.

-I first created the (really) simple protocol:
+I first created this simple protocol

 ```objc
 #import <Foundation/Foundation.h>